petermeissner/stringb/README.md

 <img src="man/figures/README-plot1-1.png" width="100%" />

-Text\_detect() is another example for a streamlined interface (easier to remeber than grepl) with all base-R whistles and bells still beeing there - almost all base-R pattern matching functions have the ignore.case options to make pattern matching case insensitive.
+Text\_detect() is another example for a streamlined interface (easier to remember than grepl) with all base-R whistles and bells still being there - almost all base-R pattern matching functions have the ignore.case options to make pattern matching case insensitive.